cyberoblivion/co-blog/_posts/2024-04-22-welcome-to-jekyll.markdown

 ## Syntax Highlighting Examples

-To show off some of Jekyll's syntax highlighting capabilities, here are some code examples in different languages:
+To showcase Jekyll's built-in syntax highlighting with the default highlighter, Rouge, here are some code examples in different languages:

 ### 1. HTML Example